vabal/vabal/README.md

                            disable a flag by adding a + or - in front of the flag name.
 When none is specified, the flag is enabled).
+  --cabal-file FILE        Explicitly tell which cabal file to use.
   -h,--help                Show this help text
 ```